Applying for Graduation

 - If you plan to graduate in the Fall or Winter term, you need to apply during the prior Spring term.

-It is recommended you complete the application by the deadline to avoid any unanticipated problems that could delay your graduation.
+It is recommended you complete the application by the priority date to avoid any unanticipated problems that could delay your graduation.

 If the term you want to graduate in isn't listed in the application, you may need to wait until the term prior to apply.